 - Only one member of staff is permitted in the cold store at any one time.
 All surfaces touched should be sanitised after use.

-All deliveries must be handled in line with social distancing measures.
-Staff must stand a minimum of 2m away from delivery drivers and must sanitise all items, and surfaces touched, immediately.
-Details on social distancing will be available throughout the building for any inbound deliveries.
+It is recommended that staff stand a minimum of 2m away from delivery drivers and must sanitise all items, and surfaces touched, immediately.

-All sales must be made using contactless payment where possible.
-Cash will not be accepted.
-The card machine will be cleaned after each use.
+All sales must be made using contactless payment where possible and the card machine will be cleaned after each use.

-CA House visitors are permitted to use the toilet facilities located on the ground and first floors.
-Patrons are asked to adhere to the social distancing measures including a one-way door system in the Assembly Room.
-Sufficient signs have been erected to aid with social distancing measures and one-way systems.
-Toilets are cleaned, and rubbish disposed of, on a daily basis and patrons are asked to sanitise their touch points before and after use.
+CA House visitors are permitted to use the toilet facilities located on the ground and first floors, but we request the use of a mask/face covering when doing so.
+Sufficient signs are on display to aid with movement around CA House and its one-way systems.
+Toilets are cleaned, and rubbish disposed of daily.

-Members are permitted to use the lift in CA House but are asked to adhere to social distancing rules.
-Only one person, or one household is permitted at a time.
+Patrons are permitted to use the lift in CA House but we ask that only one person, or one household do so at any one time.
 We encourage the use of the stairs where possible.